Discover how Main Line Health experts serve Philadelphia by treating a wide range of conditions, including back, neck and oncology-related pain.

 - Pain with overhead activities

 - Occasional night pain (after sleeping on the arm) or pain with daily activities

-The orthopaedic experts at Main Line Health can help relieve your shoulder pain and create a personalized treatment plan aimed at restoring shoulder mobility as quickly as possible.
-If you suspect that shoulder arthritis is impacting your daily life, schedule an appointment with a Main Line Health orthopaedic specialist.
+The orthopaedic care team at Main Line Health can help relieve your shoulder pain and create a personalized treatment plan aimed at restoring shoulder mobility as quickly as possible.
+If you suspect that shoulder arthritis is impacting your daily life, schedule an appointment with an orthopaedic specialist at Main Line Health.

 Your doctor will discuss your medical history and perform a physical exam to assess your pain and range of motion.
 Your doctor may also order imaging of your shoulder, such as an X-ray, MRI or CT scan.

 Based on the results of your evaluation and imaging, your provider will discuss personalized treatment options.
 Many patients will see results with conservative, non-surgical treatments, including:

 Shoulder arthritis is usually managed with surgery only after nonsurgical treatment has failed.
 If surgery is required, Main Line Health offers board-certified orthopaedic surgeons trained in advanced surgical techniques to help relieve your pain and regain shoulder range of motion.